 The magnolias are blooming, the sun is shining, classes are almost finished… and my house is filthy dirty.
-Time for some spring cleaning to commence!!!
+Time for spring cleaning to commence!!!
 I’m actually a neat freak, so spring cleaning doesn’t terrify me.
 I like seeing my house get clean (there’s something particularly rewarding about cleaning a dirty house).
-Despite that, the tasks can seem daunting at times, so here’s my tips for tackling those chores…

 How do you tackle spring cleaning?